hyhy26157/-3-Control-Chart-for-Train-Defect/README.md

 2) Aggregate the data -  To groupby the data by fleet and Fault group
 3) Feature Engineering

-<br />  3.1) Identify the mean defect of each fleet Fault Group
+<br />  3.1) Create a column that can visualise mean defect.
-<br />  3.2) Create a column that can visualise UCL line Not concern with LCL for defect rate)
+<br />  3.2) Create a column that can visualise UCL line.
 <br />  3.3) Create a column that can visualise a data point that went above UCL line.
 <br />  3.4) Create a column that can visualise an upward trend.
 (Not concern with downward trend for defect rate)

-<br />  3.5) Join the defect rate data with the withdrawal rate data
+5) Perform a combo chart to join withdrawal data with defect data.
-<br />  3.6) Visualise it on the Dashboard
+6) Visualise on the dashboard.

 ## Result